 Every homeowner’s association HOA faces a universal truth: deterioration happens.
 While it’s inescapable, the ways in which we respond to this slow decay can determine the long-term financial health, homeowner satisfaction, and property values within the community.
 As experts deeply entrenched in the nuances of the HOA universe, our mission today is to guide you through the crux of “HOA reserve fund” management and the do’s and don’ts that accompany it.

 There’s a prevailing misconception: the board’s purpose is to maintain assessments as close to the previous year’s figures as possible.
-However, this approach is a ticking time bomb.
-A board’s true calling is to budget according to the association’s needs, ensuring its long-term viability.
+However, this approach is a ticking time bomb in our inflationary economic environment.
+A board’s true calling (check your Governing Documents!) is to budget sufficiently to offset the association’s anticipated expenses, ensuring its sustainability. - Be Transparent

-Start your year on a note of guided empowerment: update your reserve study.
+Start your year on a note of guided empowerment: update your reserve study at least every third year (because every year the costs, conditions, and your cash in Reserves changes).
 This is your roadmap, the compass that guides financial decisions.
 By staying updated, you ensure that every dime channeled into the HOA reserve fund is a step toward a flourishing community.

 Why Your Reserve Fund Matters